Saint Lucia Records 6 New COVID-19 Cases – St. Lucia Times News

 – Advertisement –

-These samples were collected from March 12, 2022 to March 14, 2022.
-This number of positive cases makes up 2.70% of all the samples processed on that date.
-These new cases bring the total number of cases diagnosed in country to date to 22, 862.
+These samples were collected on March 17, 2022 and March 18, 2022.
+This number of positive cases makes up 2.9% of all the samples processed on that date.
+These new cases bring the total number of cases diagnosed in country to date to 22, 884.

-Confirmation was also received of the recovery of 12 individuals diagnosed with COVID-19.
+Confirmation was also received of the recovery of 3 individuals diagnosed with COVID-19.
+This brings the number of active cases in country to date to 22.
+Currently, there are 4 positive cases of COVID-19 admitted at the Respiratory Hospital and two of them are critically ill.

 – Advertisement –